mdang/ga-lessons/js-functions/README.md

 A function can be thought of as a program within a larger program.
 They often perform small or repetitive tasks.

 'Function' is a term that comes out of mathematics.
-The basic idea of a function is simple — it's a relationship between a set of inputs and a set of outputs
+The basic idea of a function is simple — it's a relationship between a set of inputs and a set of outputs.

 ## Why